 An Open File - Security Warning pop-up window will appear.

-If the Python Installer finds an earlier version of Python installed on your computer, the Install Now message will instead appear as Upgrade Now (and the checkboxes will not appear).
+If the Python Installer finds an earlier version of Python installed on your computer, the Install Now message may instead appear as Upgrade Now (and the checkboxes will not appear).

 A User Account Conrol pop-up window will appear, posing the question Do you want the allow the following program to make changes to this computer?